Post-death tax planning for the unprepared, Part 1: Who is responsible for managing tax issues?

 Clearly, to perform all of this work, the personal representative must have some knowledge of the deceased person’s financial situation.
 All of the requirements for the personal representative partly demonstrate why it’s better for individuals to come up with a succession plan.

 But even without a specific plan, a personal representative should be able to start wrapping up a deceased person’s affairs after identifying all the deceased person’s assets.
-Part 2 of this series will discuss what the personal representative does with all this income and asset information.
+Part 2 of this series discusses what the personal representative does with all this income and asset information.
 Specifically, it will focus on the potential filing requirements.